Otto von Bolschwing: Romania

-With the outbreak of World War II on 1 September 1939, German policy toward the Jews shifted from voluntary emigration to forced deportation.
-Eichmann and von Bolschwing returned from Austria and went to work for the newly-established Reich Security Main Office (RSHA), the police and security arm of the Nazi state.
+With the outbreak of World War II on 1 September 1939, German policy toward the Jews shifted from voluntary emigration to forced deportation by rail train cattle cars.
+Eichmann and von Bolschwing returned from Austria and to work for the newly-established Reich Security Main Office (RSHA), the police and security arm of the Nazi state.
 Eichmann assumed leadership of the Gestapo's Referat IV B4 (Jewish Affairs and Evacuation) while von Bolschwing was assigned to the Ausland-SD Amt VI (Foreign Security Service).
 Von Bolschwing was formally inducted into the Allgemeine SS (SS # 353.603) on 30 December 1939.
 He was accorded the rank of SS-Untersturmführer (second lieutenant) and served as a consultant to SS-Brigadeführer Heinz Jost, the director of the Ausland-SD.
-His new superior was deeply impressed with von Bolschwing’s abilities and his aristocratic pedigree, describing him in one internal RSHA memo as "being extremely intelligent, supple and well-bred".
+His new superior was impressed with von Bolschwing’s aristocratic pedigree, describing him in one internal RSHA memo as "being extremely intelligent, supple and well-bred".

 In March 1940 von Bolschwing received a prestigious appointment to the German embassy in Bucharest, Romania as Sonderbeauftragter (Special Representative) to the autocratic government of King Carol II.
-In this role, von Bolschwing was tasked with directing the SD’s intelligence operations in Romania, including the supervision of all SD agents operating in the country.
+In this role, von Bolschwing directed SD intelligence operations in Romania, including the supervision of all SD agents operating in the country.

 In Bucharest, von Bolschwing quickly aligned himself with the ultra-nationalist Iron Guard, Romania’s foremost fascist and anti-Semitic political movement.
-Von Bolschwing’s efforts to promote the political fortunes of the Iron Guard initially met with great success.
+Von Bolschwing’s efforts to promote the political fortunes of the Iron Guard initially met with success.
 In September 1940 Marshal Ion Antonescu, with Iron Guard support, forced the abdication of Carol II and installed himself as dictator of Romania.
-Under the new regime, known as the National Legionary State, the Iron Guard played a dominant political role, with five of their members taking over government ministries, including Foreign Affairs and the Interior.
+Under the new regime, known as the National Legionary State, the Iron Guard was politically dominant, with five of their members taking over government ministries, including Foreign Affairs and the Interior.
 A raft of anti-Jewish laws were swiftly implemented.
 Many of them, such as the required registration of all Jewish property, were patterned on similar edicts instituted in Austria by Eichmann and von Bolschwing.